Welcome! From Our Minister

 In fact, if you come here looking for answers, you will be disappointed.
 But I can promise you lots of intriguing and useful questions, and worthy companions along the way of your own search for truth and meaning.

-On this website you’ll find newsletters, information, and a selection of texts from our Sunday services so you can get a taste of what this community is all about – but to really find out who we are, I hope you will consent to come be among us on a Sunday morning, for meditation, for a lecture or a class or a social event.
+On this website you’ll find newsletters, information, and a selection of sermons from our Sunday services so you can get a taste of what this community is all about – but to really find out who we are, I hope you will consent to come be among us on a Sunday morning service, for meditation, for a lecture or a class or a social event.
 I trust you will find us warm and welcoming.

 But what is Unitarian Universalism?